This post contains affiliate links.

 Rather it is advised to look for opportunities and, if possible, to reach out to others who desperately need help.
-As there are always two parts of an equation, the sides can always get reversed.
+As there are always two parts to an equation, the sides can always get reversed.

 At times you might be the one who needs help, and your helpful nature would help you win several helping hands.

-As a student, you must know one particular line “sign up immediately as only limited spots are available.”
+As a student, you must know one particular line “Sign up immediately as only limited spots are available.”
 Well, it is one of the common yet effective ways to persuade students to participate in a competition or enroll in an after-school club.

 Well, this technique not only works on students but also goes well with parents.
 As a teacher, you can always motivate your students by stating the benefits of a particular activity.
 You can always give them the deadlines for submission so that they take it seriously.

 Most schools organize events requiring parents’ participation as much as that of students.
 To get them on board, you can state the advantages their child can seek from it.
-As a teacher, you need to add a little urgency to the process; therefore, scheduling deadlines for submitting documents and forms are appropriate.
+As a teacher, you need to add a little urgency to the process; therefore, scheduling deadlines for submitting documents and forms is appropriate.

 It is a well-known fact that people tend to be authoritative by displaying their credentials.
-It is because their list of qualifications would help establish a good impression on the visitor and somehow they will generate a positive impression of you.
+It is because their list of qualifications would help establish a good impression on the visitor, and somehow they will generate a positive impression of you.